-Though it’s not possible to review every medical assisting textbook out there, this article can give you some initial direction!
+Though it’s not possible to review all of the medical assistant books out there, this article can give you some initial direction!

-As you learn more about each resource, keep in mind that many teachers use more than just a traditional textbook to teach medical assisting courses.
+As you learn more about each resource, keep in mind that many teachers use more than just a traditional medical assisting textbook to teach their courses.

 In fact, some medical assisting instructors have found that a digital curriculum works better for their classroom than traditional textbooks.